Odalisio-Neto/Test-Case-Descriptor/README.md

 # Test Case Descriptor Summarization
-This repository contains a multi-model test case summarization pipeline developed for the IATS/Motorola scholarship project.
+This repository contains a multi-model test case summarization pipeline.
 The pipeline processes test case descriptions from “The Test-Case Dataset” to generate concise summaries, addressing issues with incoherent outputs (e.g., “ambasadEasily”).
-It evaluates four transformer-based models using the ROUGE metric, supporting automated test case documentation for software testing workflows. ## Project Overview
+It evaluates four transformer-based models using the ROUGE metric, supporting automated test case documentation for software testing workflows.
+## Project Overview

 The project implements a summarization pipeline that:
 - **Cleans Data** Normalizes Title and Description fields, combining them into a Combined Input for richer context.